Core Process for Business

 How do you do this?
 What’s the effect?

-Simply stop at intervals and have everybody talk about what they are learning, what is good about the process and what if anything could be better in future.
+Stop at intervals and have everybody discuss what they are learning, what is good about the process, and what, if anything, could be better in the future.
 These questions help you look at what you are learning and how.
-They help you keep on track and make improvements.
-They also help everybody own what is happening, so it becomes theirs rather than something imposed.
+They allow you to stay on track and make improvements.
+They also help everybody take ownership of what is happening, so it becomes theirs rather than something imposed.
 They model good practice that you can use in other organisational activities.

-This helps you learn how to the whole thing even better next time
+This helps you learn how to do the whole thing even better next time

 This calls on ideas from Coverdale Training and Organisation Development.

-Elegant methods for doing all these exist, expanding from the Core Process work with individuals that helps them discover their unique talent and purpose, and how they can deliver this.
+Elegant methods for accomplishing all these tasks exist, expanding from the Core Process work with individuals that helps them discover their unique talents and purpose, and how they can deliver this.
 All the elements are tried and tested.
 What’s new is putting them all together in a flexible structure.

 Please call me to discuss this further.